maZang/PokeSnowdown/Documentation/To Do.md

 Remove Volt Switch from every pokemon until its fixed.

 Tyranitar is only mega evolving when holding the item MegaStoneX, it should only mega evolve while holding the item MegaStone.

-Only one mega evolution occurs if the enemy team has multiple pokemon that can mega-evolve.